-Many people develop patches of tiny, red, painful bumps after shaving the underarms.
+People can develop patches of tiny, red, painful bumps after shaving their underarms.
 These bumps are usually present in and around the hair follicles.

 Eczema patches are usually:

-- prone to releasing clear fluid when scratched
+- prone to releasing clear fluid after scratching

-Eczema rashes tend to last for more than a week.
-An armpit rash may occur alongside similar patches on other parts of the body, such as the elbows, back of the knees, and neck.
+An armpit rash may occur alongside similar patches on other body parts, such as the elbows, back of the knees, and neck.

 People with eczema may experience flare-ups during certain times of the year or when they are ill or experiencing stress.

 Seborrheic dermatitis is a type of eczema that develops around oil-producing glands.
-It causes symptoms that are different to those of eczema.
+It causes symptoms that are different from those of eczema.

 Seborrheic dermatitis rashes are usually: